-However much it may be buried, spending a few minutes to shift your focus onto something you are grateful for, can shift the spotlight of your mind.
+However much it may be buried, spending a few minutes to shift our focus onto something we are grateful for, can shift the spotlight of our mind.

-You may not feel like smiling, but if you can - then even a fake smile releases endorphins!
+We may not feel like smiling, but if we can - then even a fake smile releases endorphins!

-Setting one small goal every day, gives you direction, purpose and most importantly - a sense of achievement, when you have done it.
+Setting one small goal every day, gives us direction, purpose and most importantly - a sense of achievement, when we have done it.
 What 'one small thing' will you do today?
 I think I'll make my bed with fresh, clean sheets - that really will feel good.

 Whatever your mood today, hopefully one of these techniques will shift your mood dial a few notches in the right direction.